danielmccluskey/repomods-wiki/docs/repolib/levels/start.md

 ## Proxy Valuable Presets

-To use vanilla `Level Valuables` presets in your levels, you should not simply reference them in the `Level` asset.
-This is because the bundle will then contain duplicates of all the vanilla valuables from that preset.
+To use non-generic valuable presets in your level, you should not simply reference them in the `Level` asset.
+This is because the bundle will then contain duplicates of the valuables from that preset.
 Instead, you have to create a "proxy" preset:

 - Create a `Level Valuables` anywhere in your project by going to `Create > Level > Level Valuable Preset`
-- Name the asset exactly as the vanilla one you want to include (see [Create a valuable](#create-a-valuable)).
+  - For vanilla presets, name it exactly as the original (see [Create a valuable](#create-a-valuable) for those values).
+  - For custom presets, you are free to choose any name.
+However, it's recommended to stick to the `Valuables - ` naming convention.
-- Add your newly created preset to `Level Valuables` in your `Level` asset.
+- Add your newly created preset to `Level Valuables` list in your `Level` asset.

 At runtime, REPOLib will match the name and replace your proxy with the real thing.